x̌ʷ

 x̌ʷx̌ʷtx̌ʷtíliʔs sunfish

-x̌ʷx̌ʷtx̌ʷtíliʔs, x̌ʷəx̌ʷtx̌ʷətíliʔs sunfish. native fish that inhabited three little lakes at the former mouth of Barnaby Creek (OkB)
+x̌ʷx̌ʷtx̌ʷtíliʔs, x̌ʷəx̌ʷtx̌ʷətíliʔs sunfish, native fish that inhabited three little lakes at the former mouth of Barnaby Creek (OkB)

 x̌ʷyx̌ʷayt sharp